princefishthrower/chrisfrew.in/src/content/blog/magento-2-geo-ip-redirect-using-ipstack/index.md

 Total time:     0.761387
 ```

 So we can say the API call is going to delay page rendering by _at least_ 50 ms per page visit.
 So ideally, we should do this only once per visitor.
-In 99% of situations their IP won't be changing as they move from page to page on our site.
+In 99% of situations, their IP won't be changing as they move from page to page on our site.
 This will ultimately reduce page loads (after the first visit), not to mention saving us on our ipstack monthly quota!
 We'll then need some sort of variable that is attached to our visitor's session.
 Then we can check this variable to see if it is set.
 We only call the geo IP API if it is set.

 So how can we know when a visitor is visiting our shop for the first time?
-Surely magento must have this functionality already.
+Surely Magento must have this functionality already.
 They do!
 It's in the `SessionManager` class, method `start()`.
 In this case, we can tap into when Magento 2 creates a session via an `after` plugin.
 The full plugin class looks like this:

 ```php
 <?php